-We loved learning how injection molding works.
-Hopefully, this piqued your interest as well and gives you some more appreciation for how much work goes into making that battery backpack, chainsaw, or power cutter.
+We loved our own process of learning how injection molding works.
+Partially, that led us to create this article in the first place.
+Hopefully, this piqued your interest as well and gave you some more appreciation for how much work goes into making that battery backpack, chainsaw, or power cutter.
 It certainly did for us.

 For more information, please visit the Stihl website.

 You don’t say what particular plastic is used for the injection molding?
 Is it PP or HDPE ?

 Thank you for that information, I work at a plastic manufacturing plant and we do mold injection, you gave me more insight on the process.